 Scholars at Risk is concerned about the arrest of a scholar conducting academic research—conduct that is expressly protected by international human rights instruments including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which Iran is a party.
 State authorities have an obligation to refrain from restricting, retaliating against, or otherwise interfering with the nonviolent exercise of academic freedom.
 In addition to the harm to the immediate victim, such incidents have a chilling effect on academic freedom and undermine democratic society generally.

-UPDATE: On October 15, 2019, French newspaper, Le Figaro, reported that Adelkhah’s romantic partner, Roland Marchal, also a researcher at Sciences Po, had been arrested alongside her.
+UPDATE: On October 15, 2019, French newspaper, Le Figaro, reported that Adelkhah’s colleague, Roland Marchal, also a researcher at Sciences Po, had been arrested.
 Marchal was reportedly in Iran on personal travel to visit Adelkhah while she was conducting her research.
 Sources indicate that the two were taken into custody around June 5.
-French authorities report that they have visited Marchal in prison, that he has been granted access to legal counsel, and that he is communication with his family; Adelkah remains without access to counsel or consular meetings.
+French authorities report that they have visited Marchal in prison, that he has been granted access to legal counsel, and that he is communication with his family.
 Iranian authorities have not confirmed or commented on Marchal’s arrest as of this update.